janlelis/idiosyncratic-ruby.com/source/posts/25-meta-methodology.html.md

 ## Method Lists

-Methods returning method lists always take a boolean argument, which will prevent inheritance if set to `false`
+Methods returning method lists always take a boolean argument, which will prevent inheritance if set to `false`¹

 Method                                                                                                            | From      | Target               | Visibility
 ------------------------------------------------------------------------------------------------------------------|-----------|----------------------|-------------------